 Travelling Apps

-A survey by Lonely Planet revealed that the number of world travellers will increase 35% in the next decade, so, clearly it’s a rising trend.
+In fact, a survey by Lonely Planet revealed that the number of global travellers is set to increase by 35% in the next decade, making it a truly booming trend.

 7 Essential Travelling Apps